Cobus-Redelinghuys/FJ-Redelinghuys-MSc-Genetic-Algorithm-with-Temporal-Logic-for-Automated-Assessment/README.md

 > ⚠️ GATLAM focuses on test input generation and automated correctness evaluation.
 Features such as plagiarism detection, grading, or student reporting interfaces are **not** included in this repository.

-## How to Run
+## Where to access the different components:

-*Instructions for running GATLAM will be added here.*
+- **GA**
+The GA component of GATLAM can be accessed in the GA branch.

+- **Interpreter**
+An example of an interpreter can be accessed in the Interpreter branch.